CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

 ## Exercise 1 : Working with Kali

-In this exercise you will update/upgrade Kali Linux system and explore some of the essential tools used in ethical hacking
+In this exercise you will update/upgrade Kali Linux system and explore some of the essential tools used in ethical hacking.

 ## Task 1 : Updating and Upgrading Kali Linux